marano/blog/_posts/2014-12-05-ruby-gc-tuning-parameters.markdown

 According with K.Sasada work, we can expect another major update on Ruby 2.2 GC which among other things, will introduce incremental GC algorithm into major GC to reduce long pause time (RincGC: Restricted Incremental GC algorithms).

+## Generational GC

+The garbage collector in Ruby 2.1 introduced the Generational GC, using Mark & Sweep algorithm to maintain the Ruby heap classifying objects in two categories (generations).

+This technique treats new objects differently than older ones.
+A new (young) object is one that has just been created by your program.
+An old object (also referenced as *mature* object) is one that will continue to be used by your program.

+The reason behind this categorization is based on the weak generational hypothesis, which means: "most objects die young".
+In other words, new objects will probably die young.
+Having this "life expectancy" differences between new and old objects, different GC algorithms and strategies can be applied for each *generation*.

+Enter the *minor* and *major* GC runs:

+- Minor GC: should be faster than major GC, run often, traversing only the young objects.
+- Major GC: traverses the whole object graph, including the old generation.

+To classify an object as young or old the GC does the following:

+1. On a minor GC, when it marks an object in the mark phase, it promote the object to the old generation (remember: when an object is marked, means that the object will survive the current GC run).
+2. Sweep away unmarked objects.
+3. During the next minor GC, the entire old generation section will be ignored by the GC, traversing only the young generation.

+Above is just the basics for you to understand the GC tuning parameters topic below.
+The entire garbage collection process implemented in Ruby 2.1 (RGenGC) is much more complex in order to solve all existent problems.
+For a detailed view of how it works take a look on this post references.

+When Ruby 2.2 goes out we can expect another major update in the garbage collector, where it will probably introduce a three-generation GC.

 ## GC Tuning Parameters

-Remember: Ruby is not just Rails.
-You can think [Rails as something that potentiates the usage of the WEB as a delivery mechanism](http://www.confreaks.com/videos/759-rubymidwest2011-keynote-architecture-the-lost-years).
-Rails is optimized for programmer happiness just as Ruby.
-And the history ends here.

-What I'm trying to say is: the Ruby VM is not totally optimized out-of-the-box for every kind of Rails application running on any environment.
-One is not built exclusively for the other.

-Ruby internals evolved.
-Rails evolved too.
-There are defaults set on Ruby VM that you have to know and likely want to adjust them according to your app weight, pondering with the computing resources at your disposal.
+TODO write about Ruby heap organization
+Before we continue...

-Just to be clear, each one of these GC tuning parameters have a default value, meaning that if you don't set this variable on your application environment, the default value will take place.
+Each one of these GC tuning parameters have a default value, meaning that if you don't set this variable on your application environment, the default value will take place.

 So, if your app is suffering with memory outage after upgrading to Ruby 2.1, I strongly recommend that you start here.
 There is a lot of other things that you can do (and probably will have to), mostly of them related to your application server.
 Later in this